geod/awsboilerplate/README.md

 Everyone wants to focus on the idea and not setup / config fiddling.
 A react front end with lambda backend is a common pattern for building web applications / startups.
 However, there is hours/days of setup to create a **complete** and robust setup.

-Awsboilerplate is a complete and integrated boilerplate including:
+Awsboilerplate attempts to provide a complete and integrated boilerplate solution:
-1. Front end react/redux stack (leveraging the react boilerplate project built via codebuild)
+1. Front end react/redux stack: leveraging the react-boilerplate project built via codebuild
-2. Lambda back end (including exemplars for common lambda patterns - hello world, background jobs, data pipelines)
+2. Lambda back end: including exemplars for common lambda patterns - hello world, background jobs, data pipelines
-3. Infrastructure (certificates, route53 domains, DNS setup, cloudfront, API Gateways, etc)
+3. Infrastructure: Domain registration (via route53), DNS, Naked domain redirect, Cloudfront, API Gateways
-4. Monitoring
+4. Monitoring: via Cloudwatch
-5. CICD pipeline.
-Novel aspect is [everything_is_code](documentation/everything_is_code.md) and self-mutating.
+5. Everything is Code: All elements are defined in code/CDK (application, infrastructure and pipeline)
+6. CICD pipeline: self-mutating pipeline which deploys [everything](documentation/everything_is_code.md)
-6. Supports local development workflow (SAM is configured) 67 All the build, config and wiring of the above elements is done
+7. Supports local development workflow (SAM is configured)
+8. Integration: All the components are wired together (build, config (dev, prod), infrastructure)

-[Live Demo](https://www.awsboilerplate.io/) contains a front end calling a 'hello world' lambda.
+[Live Demo](https://www.awsboilerplate.io/) shows the react front end calling a 'hello world' lambda.
+This application is deployed via the CICD pipeline.

 ## Prerequisites